-- (a) In accordance with section 12.8.2 of Metrology Procedure: Part A, a single CLP for all Controlled Loads for each Profile Area must be prepared by AEMO using interval metering data from a sample of Controlled Load Interval Meters in accordance with section 11.3.3 and paragraphs (b) and (c). - (b) The sample meters to be installed by the LNSP must be a type 4 metering installation. - (c) Two NMIs may need to be allocated to each sample meter. - (i) One NMI must be used for the interval metering data from the sample meter that is used to prepare the CLP; and - (ii) Where the metering installation that has a sample meter is second-tier, a second NMI must be used to transfer the accumulated metering data to which the CLP is applied. - (d) For each TI, the CLP must be calculated by Profile Area as follows:
+- (a) In accordance with section 12.8.2 of Metrology Procedure: Part A, a single CLP for all Controlled Loads for each Profile Area must be prepared by AEMO using interval metering data from a sample of Controlled Load Interval Meters in accordance with section 11.3.3 and paragraphs (b) and (c). - (b) The sample meters to be installed by the LNSP must be a type 4 metering installation. - (c) Two NMIs may need to be allocated to each sample meter. - (i) one NMI must be used for the interval metering data from the sample meter that is used to prepare the CLP; and - (ii) the second NMI must be used to transfer the accumulated metering data to which the CLP is applied. - (d) For each TI, the CLP must be calculated by Profile Area as follows:

-CLP for a profile area for a Tlj
+CLP for a profile area for a TIj

-=

-$$\sum{n=1}^{N}$$

-(sample meter load in Tlj)n (wf)n
+$$=\sum{n=1}^{N}$$ (sample meter load in Tlj)n (wf) n

-N = represents the set of sample NMIs in the Profile Area wf = is the weighting factor associated with the NMIs.
+N = represents the set of sample NM/s in the Profile Area wf = is the weighting factor associated with the NM/s.